 As discussed, a mere allegation of or an arrest for domestic violence can have very serious consequences.
-If you were arrested for domestic violence, it is best to consult with an experienced lawyer like our reputable criminal defense legal team specializing in domestic violence defense as soon as possible.
-Speak with our proven Rhode Island domestic violence attorneys today.
+If you were arrested for domestic violence, it is best to consult with an experienced Rhode Island domestic violence attorney like our reputable criminal defense legal team specializing in domestic violence defense as soon as possible.
+Speak with our proven Rhode Island domestic violence lawyer today.

 Defenses against Domestic Violence Charges

 Some of the most commonly used defenses against domestic violence charges include: